Azeirah/meteor-friends/README.md

 Friends package for meteor
 ====

+# This package is not finished yet.
+It's probably very buggy, and is missing most of its API.

 This package adds friends to a user's profile.
 In the profile is an array of friends.
 Each friend looks something like this: